Pet Insurance vs Savings Fund Cost Calculator

 If your estimated annual emergency probability is above that break-even level, insurance is expected to cost less on average.
 If your estimated probability is below it, self-funding is expected to cost less on average.
 The calculator also handles cases where the denominator is not positive.
 In those situations, a meaningful break-even probability cannot be computed from the chosen inputs, so the result reports that it is undefined.

-Suppose Miguel pays $40 per month for pet insurance.
-His policy has a $500 deductible and reimburses 80% of covered costs after the deductible.
-He estimates a 15% annual chance that his dog will need emergency treatment costing about $3,000.
-Using those numbers, the annual premium is 12 × 40 = $480.
+Consider a dog owner comparing pet insurance against a savings fund.
+Miguel pays $40 per month for a policy with a $500 deductible and 80% reimbursement on covered expenses after the deductible.
+He estimates a 15% annual chance of a major emergency that would cost about $3,000 before insurance.
+Using those inputs, the annual premium is 12 × 40 = $480.
 If the emergency happens, Miguel expects to pay the $500 deductible plus 20% of the remaining $2,500 bill, which is another $500.
-That means his out-of-pocket cost in an emergency year is $1,000 under this simplified model.
+Under this simplified model, his out-of-pocket cost in an emergency year is $1,000.

-The expected annual cost with insurance is therefore the annual premium plus the probability-weighted out-of-pocket emergency cost.
-That is $480 + 0.15 × $1,000 = $630.
+The expected annual cost with insurance is the annual premium plus the probability-weighted emergency cost, which is $480 + 0.15 × $1,000 = $630.
 The expected annual cost of self-funding is 0.15 × $3,000 = $450.
-In this scenario, self-funding is cheaper on average by expected value, even though insurance still reduces the size of a worst-case bill in the year when the emergency actually happens.
+In this scenario, the savings fund is cheaper on average by expected value, even though insurance still reduces the size of the worst bill in the year when the emergency happens.

 The lesson is not that one strategy is always better.
 The lesson is that the answer depends on the relationship between premium cost, deductible, reimbursement level, and the chance and size of a major bill.
 This calculator helps you see that relationship clearly instead of guessing.

-The sample scenarios below illustrate how different policy structures can change the break-even point.
+These pet insurance vs savings fund scenarios show how the break-even probability moves when premiums, deductibles, coverage, and claim size change.
 They are not recommendations, but they can help you build intuition.
 Lower premiums and stronger reimbursement generally make insurance attractive at lower risk levels, while higher premiums and larger deductibles require a higher chance of a major claim before insurance becomes the cheaper option on average.

 | Premium | Deductible | Coverage | Vet Bill | Break-even Probability |